-Final Examination
+Mid-term & Final Examination

-There will be an in-class final examination on December 21, 2013 which will cover the entire course.
-The open-book exam will focus on the assigned readings, cases, and classroom discussions.
-Students will have up to three hours to complete the examination.
-The exam can be completed on lap-tops and printed and/or emailed for immediate submission.
+There will be an in-class Mid-term examination on October 25, 2014 (second half of class) and a final examination on December 21, 2013 which will cover the entire course.
+The exams will focus on the assigned readings, cases, and classroom discussions.
+Further details will be discussed in class.
+There will also be to unannounced quizzes.